bhavyacontractor/G12_Healthcare/README.md

 * Priyansh Jaseja

 # For downloading
-you can clone this project in your local machine and use this project using Visual Studio Code and MySQL Workbench.
+you can clone this project in your local machine.

 Requirements
 * Python (recommended version 3.7.6 and above)